Welcome to Greenfield Grazing

 What's the Daily Routine of our Sheep?

 During the grass growing season the sheep spend their days and nights on pasture.
 They graze in short sessions mostly in early morning and evening totaling about eight hours.
 They spend the rest of their time ruminating ("chewing the cud") and sleeping.
 What a tough life!
 In Winter, the sheep spend their time in the barn and barnyard eating hay.
-The ewes are pregnant and grow continually larger until they give birth in April or May.
+The ewes are pregnant and grow continually larger until they give birth in the Spring.

 The sheep eat a wide variety of pasture plants, from grasses to legumes like red clover, to other herbaceous plants like chicory and plantain, to woody browse like Autumn Olive.
 Favorite foods are apple tree prunings and apple drops.
 We supplement forage with whole grains and free-choice minerals.
 They drink from 1/2 to 5 gallons of water per day.